natfarleydev/prd-markdown/markdown/advanced/advancedFeats.markdown

 damage—your target is pushed back 5 feet away from you.
 You can then fire arrows from your bow normally, at the original target, or at another target within range.
-This melee attack replaces the extra attack from [Rapid Shot](../feats.html#_rapid-shot), and all of your attack rolls for the round (the melee attack and the ranged attacks) take a –2 penalty.
+This melee attack replaces the extra attack from [Rapid Shot], and all of your attack rolls for the round (the melee attack and the ranged attacks) take a -2 penalty.
 If your initial attack leaves you with no enemies threatening you, you can make the subsequent ranged attack or attacks without provoking attacks of opportunity.